dsanchezseco/punk75/case/sandwich/README.md

 2. x8  M3x15 round standoffs of 5mm outside diameter

 #### Optional
-If using conic screws as in the renders M3 conic washers (8mm) are also required.q
+If using conic screws as in the renders M3 conic washers (8mm) are also required

 ### Credits